Bionic Bus Passenger Information Guide

 Policies for Riding the Bus

-The Bionic Department, in conjunction with CAMBUS management and the Department of Parking and Transportation, has formulated a set of policies for riding and for conduct on the Bionic Bus.
+The Bionic Department, in conjunction with Cambus management and the Department of Parking and Transportation, has formulated a set of policies for riding and for conduct on the Bionic bus.
 It is recognized that sometimes there will be a need to make an exception to a policy.
-However, this is limited unusual circumstances, and must be approved by the Dispatch & Bionic Supervisor, or by the CAMBUS Manager.
-These policies are intended to promote the safety and protection of all passengers, the drivers, and all equipment.
+However, this is limited unusual circumstances, and must be approved by the Bionic Supervisor, or by the Cambus Manager.
+These policies are intended to promote the safety and protection of you, other passengers, the driver, and all equipment.
 Failure to comply with these policies may result in refusal of service.

-While on the bus, all wheelchairs and mobility devices must also be secured with the proper restraints.
+All Bionic vehicles are low-floor, ramp access.
+While on the bus, all wheelchairs and mobility devices must be secured with the proper restraints.
 All buses are designed to meet ADA requirements.
-However, if a wheelchair does not fit onto the ramp or into the securement provided, the passenger should contact the Dispatch & Bionic Supervisor immediately.
+However, if your wheelchair does not fit onto the ramp or into the securements provided, please contact the Bionic Supervisor immediately.

 Bionic does not require the use of seat belts while riding the bus.
-Some buses are equipped with seat belts if a passenger wishes to use one.
+If the rider requests, however, the buses are equipped with seat belts on the seats, and all buses have the capability to use lap belts with the wheelchair securement.

 Bionic drivers are not required, nor are they trained to administer medical assistance or assist in the administration of medication.
 Riders with these needs are required to make alternate arrangements to fulfill these needs.